sisoe24/Nuke-Tools/README.md

     }
     ```

+- `nukeTools.env.useSystemEnvVars`: `boolean`

+    Add system environment variables.
+When enabled, the extension will also add the corresponding system environment variables to the running Nuke instance.

 - `nukeTools.pysideTemplate.pythonVersion`: `string`
     Set a default Python version to use in pyproject.toml.
 You can use
     Poetry [version-constraints](https://python-poetry.org/docs/dependency-specification/#version-constraints) specification (e.g. `~3.7.7`)